Buying property in Montevideo?

 So, is now a good time?

-This is not financial or investment advice, and we do not know your personal situation, so please do your own research before making any decisions.
+Of course, this is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property decision.

 Is it smart to buy now in Montevideo, or should I wait as of 2026?